Greek identity card: Old-format ID cards

 The front side includes areas bearing the holder's signature, a black and white photograph of specific standards, the blood type (optional) and rhesus factor, as well as data of the identity card (number, place and date of issue, issuing authority).
 The back side includes the surname, first name and the name of the legal ascendant(s) of the identity card holder with Greek and Latin characters, as well as date and place of birth, height, the municipality in which the holder is registered and the authority issuing the identity card.

-Before 2005 the ID card was mandatory for citizens over 14 years of age, and included data which were removed after 2005 due to privacy concerns or because they are no longer considered necessary for the purpose of identification of the person:
+Before 2005, the ID card was mandatory for citizens over 14 years of age and included data that has been removed after 2005 due to privacy concerns or because they are no longer considered necessary for the purpose of identification.
+This data is: profession, religion, address, name of spouse, head shape, right hand index fingerprint, eye and hair colour, citizenship.
+New ID cards indicate the holder's Greek citizenship once again, while also reintroducing fingerprint data, albeit only stored in the machine readable zone and not visible on the card itself.